codecrafters-io/build-your-own-redis/solutions/haskell/06-set_get/explanation.md

 }
 ```

-Once you have a structure defined, you can create a function with type `Configuration` and add the values one by one.
+Once you have a structure defined, you can create a function of type `Configuration` and add the values one by one.

 ```haskell
 redisConfig :: Configuration